madhu-3/devtinder/README.md

-  write a dummy auth middleware for /admin routes write a dummy auth middleware for all /user routes except /user/login error handling using app.use('/',(err,req,res,next)=>{})
+  write a dummy auth middleware for /admin routes write a dummy auth middleware for all /user routes except /user/login error handling using app.use('/',(err,req,res,next)=>{}) Ep-6
+  Get the Connection string which was created during S1 from compass or atlas Install Mongoose
+  Connect app to the database "Connection URL"/databaseName call the connectdb before listening to the port creating schema using mongoose, create a user schema create a POST /signup API to add data to database push some documents using that API through postman error handling using try catch